programminghistorian/jekyll/lessons/graph-databases-and-SPARQL.md

 may need to specify the file output type in the endpoint address; for example, to load data from the BM endpoint you must use the address `http://collection.britishmuseum.org/sparql.json`.
-Try pasting in the aggregation query we used above to count artists by nationality, and clicking on "Run query".
+Try pasting in the aggregation query we used above to count artworks by type and clicking on "Run query".
 Palladio should display a preview table.

 [Palladio]: http://palladio.designhumanities.org/